MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

 1. Click **Done**.

 ## Manage secret keys

-When your site is created, the Bot Framework generates secret keys that your client application can use to authenticate the Direct Line API requests that it issues to communicate with your bot.
+When you add the Direct Channel, the Bot Framework generates secret keys.
+Your client application uses these keys to authenticate the Direct Line API requests that it issues to communicate with a bot.
 For more information, see [Authentication](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md).

-1. To view a key in plain text, click **Show** for the corresponding key.
+1. In *Configure Direct Line*, to view a key in plain text, click **Show** for the corresponding key.

     ![Show Direct Line key](media/bot-service-channel-connect-directline/directline-showkey.png)

-1. Copy and securely store the key that is shown.
-Then use the key to [authenticate](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md) the Direct Line API requests that your client issues to communicate with your bot.
+1. Copy and securely store the key.
+Use the key to [authenticate](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md) the Direct Line API requests that your client application issues to communicate with a bot.

     ![Copy Direct Line key](media/bot-service-channel-connect-directline/directline-copykey.png)